nicekid1/QBC-DA10-Group4Project-3/README.md

-# Basketball Data Analysis Project
+# Quera Data Analysis Project

 A comprehensive basketball statistics analysis tool that crawls data from Basketball Reference, processes it through a MySQL database, and provides analytical insights through Jupyter notebooks.